 Also visible are the conflicting affairs between the tribes.
 It may reflect Southeast Asia’s history of tribal war with each other before the colonizers invaded and how they each divided, considering some share the same ancestral origin.
 As for folklore present so far, the stone people in the desert indicate Asian mythos involving people turning into stone.
 Most evidently, in Malaysia, they have a creature called Sang Kelembai, a giant that curses animals and humans to stone.
 The stone people are also making the Wai gesture (Thai greeting/expressing gratitude), which also exists in Cambodia, Myanmar, and Laos.
 They may indeed be humans that turned into stone with a mystery behind it, or merely statues from a torn down place.

-Lastly: Dragons.
+Lastly: dragons.
 In Filipino mythology, a water dragon called Bakunawa—a serpent-like dragon, is believed to cause eclipses, earthquakes, rains, and wind.
 It was generally believed to inhabit the water, but some understand it to live and fly in the sky or the underworld.
 Some refer to it as the Moon Eating Dragon as well.
 People believe this dragon tries to swallow the moon and has evolved as both a god and a demon throughout the archipelago.
 However, in Malaysia and Indonesia, it is known as Naga or Phaya Naga in Mahabharata.

 Altogether, this dragon’s importance is found in countries with a Hinduism and Buddhism background, as the ancient Majapahit, Srivijaya, Ayutthaya, and Khmer empires were strongly influenced first.
-And since the myth is that Naga is living in the country who has the Mekong river in it, it is found in large parts of the temples in Thailand, Cambodia, Myanmar, and Laos.
+And since the myth is that Naga is living in the country that has the Mekong river in it, it is found in large parts of the temples in Thailand, Cambodia, Myanmar, and Laos.